rzabolotin/de_zoomcamp_2023_project/README.md

 The secondary goal is to find main trends in the field of culture in Russia.

 ## Clouds
-In this project I used [Google Cloud Platform](https://cloud.google.com/)
+In this project I use [Google Cloud Platform](https://cloud.google.com/)

 Services:
   - [Google Cloud Storage](https://cloud.google.com/storage)